The First Survey of Quiet Sun Features Observed in Hard X-Rays With NuSTAR: Analysis Methods

 NuSTAR is an imaging spectrometer, allowing the X-ray spectra of these quiet Sun features to be fit to investigate their properties.
-The spectral fitting of the features presented here was done using XSPEC \citep{arnaud}, an X-ray spectral fitting program.
-In order to preform spectral fitting for a given source, a Spectral Response Matrix (SRM) for a circular region enclosing the source is obtained from the Response Matrix and Ancillary Response Files (RMF and ARF) which are generated using the NuSTAR Data Analysis Software.
-As the features investigated here produce a low number of counts, Cash statistics \citep{cash} were used for the fitting, and coronal abundances were assumed.
+The spectral fitting of the features presented here was done using XSPEC \citep{arnaud}.
+In order to preform spectral fitting for a given source, the spectrum and Spectral Response Matrix (SRM) - via the the Response Matrix and Ancillary Response Files (RMF and ARF) - were obtained for a circular region enclosing the source (in this study, all with radii $> 40''$) using the NuSTAR Data Analysis Software.
+As the features investigated here produce a low number of counts, Cash statistics \citep{cash}, the maximum likelihood-based statistic for Poisson data, were used for the fitting.
+For the APEC thermal model used in XSPEC, coronal abundances were assumed.